femto21/praxes-challenge/README.md

 - For sample data, paste the script from h2dbscript.txt in the root folder in the space provided and click run

+- For the frontend, just use "npm install" to install the necessary packages, followed by "npm run dev"

 #### **API Documentation**

 - All API endpoints are prefixed with (http://localhost:8080/api/consultation)